Yinan-Zhao/AoANet_VizWiz/README.md

 ## Evaluation

-Generate predictions for the test split using the model pretrained on MSCOCO-Caption.
+Generate predictions for the test split using the model pretrained on MSCOCO-Captions.

 ```bash
 $ CUDA_VISIBLE_DEVICES=0 sh eval_pretrained.sh